numancan/5-axis-trainable-robot-arm/README.md

 TODO: OVERVİEW

 ## Robot arm 3D model
-This pritable and open source robot arm model created by [Danny Van den Heuvel](https://github.com/danny-vdh) and you can find all STL files in [6DOF ROBOT ARM](https://www.thingiverse.com/thing:2465275)
+This printable and open source robot arm model created by [Danny Van den Heuvel](https://github.com/danny-vdh).
+You can find all STL files in [6DOF ROBOT ARM](https://www.thingiverse.com/thing:2465275)

 ## Circuit diagram
-To create this diagram used Proteus.
 TODO DEvre şeması

 ## How To Use